MonBoza/template-repo/README.md

 * Open the project in your favorite code editor.
 * Navigate to the to the bottom of the directory.
 * Open index.HTML

+* To get an API_KEY click on this link {} and sign up for an account.

 ## Known Bugs